boyvanamstel/blog.boyvanamstel.nl/source/_posts/2012-11-18-finished-gabriel-knight-2.markdown

 title: "Finished Gabriel Knight 2"
 date: 2012-11-18 18:47
 comments: true
-categories: [Now Playing, Games, Retro]
+categories: [now playing, games, retro]
 ---

 (Right, I ignored this part of the internet for almost a year.)